Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves

-The propagation speed of tensor modes is less than the speed of light, while the speeds of vector and scalar modes exceed it.
-In the small-scale limit or $\overline{V}_{,b^2b^2}= 0$, the amplitude of $P_{l}$ is significantly smaller than that of $P_{b}$, satisfying $P_{l}=\mathcal{O}(\xi b^2)P_{b}$.
+The propagation speed of tensor modes is less than the speed of light when $\xi b_{t}^2\ne 0$~\eqref{tensor-mode-1191254}, while the speeds of vector~\eqref{vector-mode-9261534} and scalar~\eqref{scalar-equation-lambda-2243} modes exceed it.

 Due to the typically vast distances to GW sources, any deviation in the propagation speed of GWs could result in significant differences in their arrival times.
 This effect would cause some faint yet significant GW signals to fall outside the windows of data analysis and detection in clear signals~\cite{Schumacher:2023jxq}.
 Therefore, to test the Bumblebee model, it is crucial to determine the magnitude of its predicted deviations with greater precision and to expand the scope of data analysis.
 More importantly, detectors with higher sensitivity are necessary to increase the probability of detecting GWs with additional polarization modes.
 Future space-based GW detectors (Taiji, TianQin, and Lisa projects~\cite{Luo:2021qji,TianQin:2015yph,LISA:2017pwj}) are anticipated to accomplish this task. \\